jimmyfrasche/gather/README.md

 with no shell escaping.
 If you have wonky file names use the -print0 flag, as with find(1).

+By default, gather(1) just prints the files with no concern for two files in different package directories having the same name.
+For a script that copies files from multiple directories into one directory, this can cause hard to track down failures.
+The -fail-on-dup flag will cause gather(1) to fail if two files have the same name.

 ##EXAMPLES
 List all non-dot files in the package contained in the current directory, and all of its non-standard library dependencies, relative to $GOPATH